nikita-tukkel/stationeers-cynofield-mods/readme.md

 ### Extensions

-First of all you need `ms-dotnettools.csharp`.
+First of all, you need `ms-dotnettools.csharp`.

 See the full list of recommended extensions:
 ```